Exploring the wonder of diverse perspectives and why they are critical in making sense of the complexity of our world

 Here are 2 arguments, both equally compelling, both supported by data, both with equal instant and universal appeal and charisma, both presented equally brilliantly by authors of great repute… so which is right?

 Isn’t it infinitely annoyingly exasperating that there is no right answer?
 But that’s the beauty of it!
 How boring life would be without the gut wrenching dilemma of how to take sides… So here I am.. confused … but happy… and glad that the coin has 2 sides!

-I am glad that there are 2 sides to a coin for the simple reason that it means that people out there are not satisfied with just one explanation for an event / phenomenon… there is a desire to dig deeper, challenge established norms and explanations (the ‘broken window’ theory itself challenged the established norms and explanations of its time… till it was challenged by an even more outrageously controversial theory) and there is hope of new discovery… there is creative dissatisfaction and creative destruction… and a better world… I would be inclined to think.
+I am glad that there are 2 sides to the coin for the simple reason that it means that people out there are not satisfied with just one explanation for an event / phenomenon… there is a desire to dig deeper, challenge established norms and explanations (the ‘broken window’ theory itself challenged the established norms and explanations of its time… till it was challenged by an even more outrageously controversial theory) and there is hope of new discovery… there is creative dissatisfaction and creative destruction… and a better world… I am inclined to think.

 Join our mission to humanize work, cultures and leadership by signing up!